LeanneSall/CryptoStonks/README.md

 ## Description
 Mock trading app that allows users to "buy" and "sell" cryptocurrencies and have them create a fake portfolio.
+Created by Leanne Sall for the Mobile Project - Software Systems Developer Program at BCIT

 ## Technologies
 * Flutter/Dart